Credit card protection: Safety tips & security features

 2Notifications must be enabled following the steps described to be received.
 While we will do our best to deliver notifications, please be aware that due to system issues or limitations with your technology or ours or other unforeseen circumstances, notifications may not be delivered as expected or intended and may be delayed.
 Please make sure you are checking your account regularly and not relying only on notifications.

-3Claims of unauthorized use or for $0 Fraud Liability are subject to verification and investigation.
+3Claims of unauthorized use and liability for unauthorized charges are subject to investigation and verification.

 4Some activity may continue, including returns, credits, payments, interest, dispute adjustments, other account fees, purchase transactions during system downtime and certain other exempted transactions.